AbsaOSS/karpenter-provider-vsphere/README.md

   - `type` - Either `ignition` or `cloud-init`
   - `templateBase64` - A base64 encoded template
   - `values` - a v1.Secret reference (name/namespace) to key/values used in a template

+[!NOTE] user-data should hanndle `karpenter.sh/unregistered` taint to the node